 Last in, first out¶

-When a worker finishes a task the immediate dependencies of that task get top priority.
-This encourages a behavior of finishing ongoing work immediately before starting new work.
-This often conflicts with the first-come-first-served objective but often results in shorter total runtimes and significantly reduced memory footprints and, due to avoiding data spillage to disk, better overall runtimes.
+When a worker finishes a task, the immediate dependencies of that task get top priority.
+This encourages a behavior of finishing ongoing work immediately before starting new work (depth-first graph traversal).
+This often conflicts with the first-come-first-served objective, but often results in significantly reduced memory footprints and, due to avoiding data spillage to disk, better overall runtimes.